dragon-dune/dragon-dune/dragon-dune.md

     all of your units in any one territory to any other location.
-11. Alliance Power: Your ally may remove up to 3 units from the graveyard at no cost (instead of 1 free removal); your ally takes no losses from the Red Dragon; your ally may remove up to 3 units from the graveyard at no cost (instead of only receiving 1 free removal).
+11. Alliance Power: Your ally may remove up to 3 units from the graveyard at no cost (instead of 1 free removal); your ally takes no losses from the Red Dragon; your ally may move units 3 territories in the movement round (instead of 2).

 * * *